 If you want to immerse yourself in autumn beauty, visit Denali National Park when the leaves change.
 The trees become a sea of oranges, golds, reds, and yellows.
 All the animals are eating their fill to prepare for a cold winter, and you can spot black bears feasting on the late berries.
 The snow caps atop the mountains are heavy and impressive, and the park feels its wildest.

 Although many people might choose to visit Alaska in the summer, there are many benefits to visiting in September and other times throughout the year.
-Whether you decide to visit for a weekend or work with us at Alaska Tour Jobs, we hope you have a great time exploring this enchanting land!
+Whether you decide to visit for a weekend or apply for a seasonal job with us, we hope you have a great time exploring this enchanting land!